matelakat/virtual-hypervisor/README.md

     ./scripts/download_hypervisor_iso.sh

-If you would like to use a XenServer, please download the iso manually.
-The important thing, is that there needs to be a file with the name:
+If you would like to use a XenServer, please download the iso manually, and place the downloaded iso to this directory, with the name `hypervisor.iso`

-    hypervisor.iso

 Create a Custom XenServer/XCP iso
 =================================
-This is a script, that unpacks a XenServer/XCP iso, modifies the initial root disk, and the isolinux configuration, and packs back the modified files to a new iso.
-The new iso is performing an automated installation, and shuts down the computer (the VM) after the first boot.
+Remaster the downloaded iso, so that it installs the hypervisor automatically.

     ./scripts/create_customxs_iso.sh